openeuropa/task-runner/README.md

 | `drupal:settings-setup`      | Setup default Drupal settings file by appending values specified at `drupal.settings` |
 | `drupal:drush-setup`         | Setup Drush 8 and 9 configuration files |
 | `release:create-archive`     | Create and archive a release for the current project |

-Run `./vendor/bin/run help [command-name]` for more information about each command's capabilities.

 ## Expose "dynamic" commands as YAML configuration